hayden-erickson/writing/how-can-a-machine-learn.md

 might only keep those images which our program is more than 80% sure about.
-Therefore, if we see an image with a baked potato and our program gives a value of 85% then we know our program is off by 15% (100 - 85) because we are 100% sure.
+Therefore, if we see an image with a baked potato and our program gives a value of 85% then we know our program is off by 15% (100 - 85) because we are 100% sure the image contains a potato.
 We now have some measure of how wrong the guess is that our program gave us.

 Why is this an important thing to know?
 We have already said that different operations on the image lead to a different result.
 If we change the operations